 Packaging: We ship our products plastic free and without any orderpicking paper.

 Digital: We use as little paper as possible in our office and between us, our suppliers and our customers.

 Shipping: We always look what the most sustainable option is for the shipping of our products.

-Recycling: We want our resources to last forever, so we give people a discount if they send back their worn out Iron Roots athletic apparel.
-This way none of our products ends up in landfills, and we can recycle them into new products when the minimum volume is reached, which is set by our recycling partner.
+Recycling: We want our resources to last forever, so we give people a discount if they send back their worn out Iron Roots apparel.
+This way our products don't end up in landfills, and we can recycle them into new products when the minimum volume is reached, which is set by our recycling partner.

 Knowledge: Through our blogs, talks at events and lectures at universities, we try to educate others on the important topics related to the clothing industry.